Create API key

 - Error responses are not included in this monthly limit;

 - Paginated Endpoints: List based endpoints.
-Credit allocation per API credentials is done for every 50 data results returned, always rounded-up.
+Credit allocation per API credentials is done for every 50 data results returned.
+List based endpoints with pagination are charged based on returned results.

 - Bundled/Batched API calls: Credit allocation per API credentials is done for every 50 data results returned, always rounded-up.